Science and Technology Studies (STS) for Development in a Global Context

 Full course description

 This course will introduce students to different cutting-edge concepts and theoretical approaches in the field of Science and Technology (STS) studies.
 This enables students to study the intricate interplay of science, technology and society for development in the Global South and North and the way they are connected.
 Students learn to critically apply an STS perspective when exploring agendas such as what counts as ‘good’ knowledge for development; who is considered an expert regarding issues of science and technology for development and why; and who ultimately decides about uncertain and ambiguous technologies.
 Students will also reflect on the methodological consequences of choosing an STS approach for studying development agendas.
-In addition they will prepare, collaboratively conduct an interview and code and this alongside other interview transcripts.
+In addition they will conduct an interview.
 Using STS concepts, students will analyze a controversy around a particular technology that is currently negotiated in the field of development in a global context.
-Fields of science and technology covered in class include nanotechnology, hydroelectric power, agriculture (biotechnology such as genetically modified crops, non-pesticide management) , health care (ultrasound in Ghana, clinical trials in the Global South, health care models on Ebola and avian influenza, water purification, dying), environment (water sanitation), crafts (handloom in India) and ICTs (internet and mobile phones).
+Fields of science and technology covered in class include nanotechnology, hydroelectric power, agriculture (biotechnology such as genetically modified crops, non-pesticide management) , health care (ultrasound in Ghana, clinical trials in the Global South, health care models on Ebola and avian influenza, water purification and sanitation), environment (water sanitation), crafts (handloom in India) and ICTs (internet and mobile phones).

 After completion of this course, students are able to: